VincentFerrigan/IX1500ProjectI.jl/README.md

 * Simulate the birthday paradox repeatedly and calculate the average probability for different values of $N$ .
 Draw graphs and compare to the calculated versions above.
 Conclusions?

+  #### Result

+To begin with we have to make a few assumptions:

+1. There are *always* 365 days in a year (i.e. we ignore leap years)
+2. Every birthday is *equally* likely
+3. There are *no dependencies* between birthdays (we discount twins, triplets etc)
+4. The set of people $N$ is *completely random*

+##### N people in the room

+To begin with we have to somehow derive a formula for calculating the probability that there is a match between the birthdays of two people out of the $N$ people in the room.

+If we can caluclate the probability of no two people with matching birthdays existing, then we can subtract that from $1$ to get the probability of two people sharing a birthday.

+Using combinatorics we can calculate the probability of two people not sharing a birthday by first calculating the number of outcomes where no two people share a birthday $A$.
+We can then calculate the total number of possible outcomes $B$.

+This gives us:

+$P = {A \over B}$

+The number of outcomes, where no two people share a birthday, is given by the number of permutations without repetition:

+${365!\over (365-N)!}$

+The total number of outcomes is given by the the number of permutations with repetition:

+$365^N$

+Combining these gives:

+${{365!\over (365-N)!} \over 365^N} = {365!\over 365^N(365-N)!}$

+Subtract from 1:

+$P(N) = 1 - {365!\over 365^N(365-N)!}$

+Calculating for N=23 give us:

 ## Info & tutorials